 That’s not all, though.
 The wind often changes directions, so if you move, then it might seem like the smoke follows you.
 The wind can also attack from various directions, sending the smoke toward several people sitting around the campfire.

 Trees and bushes create blocks for the wind’s path, so the wind blows around those blocks and towards whatever’s in its path.
 You could feel like the wind is attacking you from the left and right side of a tree, and it’ll blow the smoke in multiple directions.

 Every time the tree branches sway or the bushes move, that creates an opportunity for further airflow and wind disturbance.
 Even you moving creates a tailwind, and that’ll lead the smoke to follow you, too.

 With all this wind being constantly created, it’s no surprise that the smoke seems to go in every direction and chase you down.

-The result is, the only way to stop wind influencing smoke is to sit statue-still on a breeze-free evening while hoping someone doesn’t walk by and create a tailwind to disturb the smoke.
+The result is, the only way to stop the wind from influencing the smoke is to sit still on a breeze-free evening while hoping someone doesn’t walk by and create a tailwind to disturb the smoke.

 The smoke’s tendency to stalk you isn’t the wind’s fault on its own, though.
 Even in a windless environment, the wind is still likely to follow you.

 This time physics is the culprit—but there are ways to be smarter than physics, some of the time.

 Hot Air Rises – How Physics Influences the Smoke